pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 - `a == b` implies `b == a` (symmetry)
 - `a == b && b == c` implies `a == c` (transitivity)

 By default `Rhs = Self` because we almost always want to compare instances of a type to each other, and not to instances of different types.
-This also automatically guarantees our implementation is symmetric and transitive.
+This also automatically guarantees our impl is symmetric and transitive.

 ```rust
 struct Point {